Campus Improvement Plan

 Demographics Strengths

-Demographic strengths of Cornerstone include
+Demographic strengths of Cornerstone include:

-- smaller overall learning environment with approximately 425 middle school students on campus
+- smaller overall learning environment with approximately 440 middle school students on campus

 Problem Statements Identifying Demographics Needs